 There are an increasing number of children attending schools with medical conditions.
 Schools, acting in loco parentis, have a duty to take reasonable care of children which includes the possibility of having to administer medicines and/or prescribed drugs.
 This may be required by pupils for regular medication or those requiring occasional dispensing of medicines.
-The school will make every effort to safeguard the health and safety of those pupils who may be more at risk than their peers due to existing medical conditions.
+In accordance with the school Storage and Administration of Medicines Policy the school will make every effort to safeguard the health and safety of those pupils who may be more at risk than their peers due to existing medical conditions.